-While there is usually a straight line progression from detox through outpatient, it is also helpful to know you may need to move back and forth between options as if you or your loved one struggles in lower levels of care.
+While there is usually a straight line progression from detox through outpatient, it is also helpful to know you may need to move back and forth between options if you struggle in lower levels of care.

 People may also seek individual therapy with a counselor trained in addiction.
 The therapist meets with the person one-on-one and discovers some of the causes for the addiction and teaches healthier ways to manage life difficulties.
 Again, remember, it is common to rotate options and it may be that a therapist would be a good resource to help a person find and follow through on the best treatment option.

-We believe that participation in 12-step support groups are vital to recovery in all phases.
+We believe that participation in 12-step support groups is vital to recovery in all phases.
 These groups are readily available regardless of where you live.
 Attendance may vary depending on stability but consistent participation has been proven to be most effective (multiple meetings a week).
 There is no cost associated with meetings and they are facilitated by recovering addicts/alcoholics.
-They tend to follow the 12 step model and use community support, telling your story, serving others, and holding each other accountable as the main method of treatment.
+They tend to follow the 12-step model and use community support, telling your story, serving others, and holding each other accountable as the main method of treatment.

-Now that you have an idea of the common treatment options, you have a good understanding of what factors to consider as you seek treatment.
-You will want to consider finances, insurance, time availability, whether or not you can take a leave from work or family commitments, and the level of your addiction and the level of commitment to recovery.
-This information is to empower you in the decision-making process, and yet trained staff are also waiting to help you decide the best option for you and your loved one.
+Now that you have an idea of the most common treatment options, you have a good understanding of what factors to consider as you seek treatment.
+You will want to consider finances, insurance, time availability, whether or not you can take a leave from work or family commitments, and the level of your addiction and the level of your commitment to recovery.
+This information is intended to empower you in the decision-making process, but trained staff are also waiting to help you decide the best option for you and your loved one.
 Don’t hesitate to connect with us as you take the next step.